junxit/us-congress-code/title-22/chapter-39/sec-2799aa.md

 ## Notes

+### Editorial Notes

 ### References in Text

 The Foreign Assistance Act of 1961, referred to in subsec. (a), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
 424, as amended, which is classified principally to chapter 32 (§ 2151 et seq.) of this title.
 Chapters 4 and 6 of part II of the Act are classified generally to parts IV (§ 2346 et seq.) and VI (§ 2348 et seq.), respectively, of subchapter II of chapter 32 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 2151 of this title and Tables.
 This chapter, referred to in subsec. (a), was in the original “this Act”, meaning Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
 1321, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under section 2751 of this title and Tables.
 Section 601(b) of the International Security Assistance and Arms Export Control Act of 1976, referred to in subsec. (b)(2)(B), is section 601(b) of Pub.
 L. 94–329, title VI, June 30, 1976, 90 Stat.
 765, which is not classified to the Code.

+### Amendments

+2014—Subsec. (b)(1).
+Pub.
+L. 113–276 substituted “the Speaker of the House of Representatives, the Committee on Foreign Affairs of the House of Representatives, and” for “the Speaker of the House of Representatives and” in introductory provisions.

+### Statutory Notes and Related Subsidiaries

 ### References to Sections 2429 and 2429a of This Title Deemed To Be References to Sections 2799aa and 2799aa–1 of This Title

 Pub.
 L. 103–236, title VIII, § 826(c), Apr.
 30, 1994, 108 Stat.
 519, provided that: “Any reference in law as of the date of enactment of this Act [Apr.
 30, 1994] to section 669 or 670 of the Foreign Assistance Act of 1961 [former 22 U.S.C.
 2429, 2429a] shall, after such date, be deemed to be a reference to section 101 or 102, as the case may be, of the Arms Export Control Act [22 U.S.C.
 2799aa, 2799aa–1].”

-### Amendments

-2014—Subsec. (b)(1).
-Pub.
-L. 113–276 substituted “the Speaker of the House of Representatives, the Committee on Foreign Affairs of the House of Representatives, and” for “the Speaker of the House of Representatives and” in introductory provisions.

 ### Effective Date

 Section effective 60 days after Apr.
 30, 1994, see section 831 of Pub.
 L. 103–236, set out as a note under section 6301 of this title.

+### Executive Documents

 ### Waiver of Sanctions